Research

 Advanced x-ray and neutron instrumentation/techniques

-A major component of our research involves developing experimental and analysis techniques for in situ electrochemical synchrotron studies.
-For instance Prof. Harlow has developed the HAT software package for data treatment of high-energy surface x-ray diffraction data, a technique is a leading expert in.
+Electrochemical interfaces don’t remain static, they dynamically restructure with potential and electrolyte composition, therefore it’s important to be able to measure them under reaction conditions.
+We are experts in in situ surface x-ray diffraction, a grazing x-ray technique that allows surface structures to be determined with sub-angstrom precision.
+Prof. Harlow has developed the HAT software package for data treatment of high-energy surface x-ray diffraction data.
 He has also build several in situ cells, worked with grazing incidence XAFS, coherent Bragg diffraction, and in situ XPS.

 Liquid structure at electrode interfaces